This nectarine tart has only four ingredients, is super simple to make and most importantly it tastes delicious!

 Lay the nectarine segments into your tart tin in a circle.

 Remove from oven and cool, then slice and enjoy!
-Lovely with dollop of whipped cream or with my roast nectarine ice cream.
+Lovely with a dollop of whipped cream or with my roast nectarine ice cream.
 Delicious!

 Have you made this recipe?
 Tell me how it when in the comment below and tag me on socials so I can see your delicious creations! @KCAEIC or #KCAEIC